Did you know?

 - The simplest way to limit unhealthy snacks is to not buy them.
 Instead, stock the pantry, fruit bowl and fridge with healthy snacks, and include them in lunchboxes.

 - Commercial snack foods available in the supermarket have varying nutritional value.
-When choosing grain-based snacks, look for the healthier options which are high in fibre and whole grains – and look for products with the Heart Foundation Tick.
+When choosing grain-based snacks, look for the healthier options which are high in fibre and whole grains.

 - Put a clear limit on the number of less healthy snack foods eaten each week, such as lollies, chocolate, donuts, some fruit/cereal/muesli bars, potato and corn chips, and sweet biscuits.